-Address City State Zip Location: This contract is made by and between the Board of Directors of Kent School County, Washington (District), and (Employee).
-District No. 415, King This contract is subject to non-renewal pursuant to RCW 28A.405.220 during employment. g the first two years of Employee is hereby employed by District to perform assigned services as (during the school year, which shall include 180 days of service, exclusive of vacations and any regularly scheduled school days cancelled because of inclement weather school holidays, school Employee shall perform such duties as may reasonably be assigned by his of supervisor, including such duties and obligations as may be prescribed by the collective between the District and the Kent Education Association (Association), applicable state regulations and district policies, procedures and regulations.
-Employee shall be reassignment and transfer by the District superintendent or other designated administ subject to the limitations of the applicable collective bargaining agreement.
-Employee rights and benefits pursuant to the provisions of the collective bargaining agreement and the Association.
-Employee shall receive compensation and benefits as specified in tagreement between the district and the association. we bargaining agreement and federal statutes and subject to assignment, trative authority who is shall be granted all the ment between the district Employee's annual base salary shall be payable in twelve installments comment with successive installments being payable on the last working day of each month checks shall be distributed on the last scheduled school day preceding the winter vacation nth.
-December payroll This contract does not become effective until: (A) Employee registers with the office a valid state Certificate; and (B) Employee signs and returns this contract to the office on or before Date.
-In the event Employee fails to sign and return this contract on the terms stated we this contract will be withdrawn without any future notice or action.
-In that instance, the I Employee to have waived any right to employment with the District.
-By the order of the Board of Directors BY Superintendent Employee Signature KSD KEA Date Signed: Administrative Offices, 12033 SE 256 th , Kent, Washington 98030)
+Employee Name Address City State Zip Location: This contract is made by and between the Board of Directors of Kent School District No. 415, K County, Washington (District), and (Employee).
+King This contract is subject to non-renewal pursuant to RCW 28A.405.220 during the first two years employment. s of Employee is hereby employed by District to perform assigned services as (FTE) certificated s during the school year, which shall include 187 days of service, exclusive of school holidays, school and any regularly scheduled school days cancelled because of inclement weather or emergency.
+Employee shall perform such duties as may reasonably be assigned by his or her principal or o supervisor, including such duties and obligations as may be prescribed by the collective bargaining agreen between the District and the Kent Education Association (Association), applicable state and federal statutes regulations and district policies, procedures and regulations.
+Employee shall be subject to assignment and transfer by the District superintendent or other designated administrative authority who subject to the limitations of the applicable collective bargaining agreement.
+Employee shall be granted all rights and benefits pursuant to the provisions of the collective bargaining agreement between the district and the association. nent and nent, to is the trict Employee's annual base salary shall be payable in twelve installments commencing on September with successive installments being payable on the last working day of each month.
+December paychecks shall be distributed on the last scheduled school day preceding the winter vacation.
+This contract does not become effective until: (A) Employee registers with the District superintende office a valid state Certificate; and (B) Employee signs and returns this contract to the District superintende office on or before Date.
+In the event Employee fails to sign and return this contract on the terms stated within the time specific this contract will be withdrawn without any future notice or action.
+In that instance, the District will consider Employee to have waived any right to employment with the District.
+By the order of the Board of Directors BY Superintendent Employee Signature Secretary of the Board KSD KEA Date Signed: Administrative Offices, 12033 SE 256 th , Kent, Washington 98030